How to Attract Gen Z Talent: A Recruiter’s Playbook

 Who are Gen Z?

-Attracting Gen Z Talent
+What Attracting Gen Z Talent Actually Requires

-When it comes to inclusive hiring, most people’s thought processes go to areas like neurodiverse accommodations, or building talent pools from margnialized communities.
-But age is something that is often neglected in this conversation – on both ends of the spectrum.
+When it comes to inclusive hiring, most people’s thought processes go to areas like neurodiverse accommodations, or building talent pools from marginalized communities.

 Attracting Gen Z talent requires a mindset shift.
 What appealed to Millennials or Gen X, won’t have the same impact and we must reconfigure the hiring process to reflect this.

-1. Leverage Authentic Communication
+1. Build Authentic Communication

 To effectively reach Gen Z, companies must maintain a robust online presence.
 This includes having an engaging social media footprint, user-friendly websites, and a seamless digital application process.